wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 IDs within the basic block. `instrAddr` stores addresses of instructions. `instrBytes` stores number of bytes of instructions. `instrUops` stores the number of uops each instruction generates.
 Lastly, `instrDesc` stores the `INS` object itself.
 These information are later used to determine pre-decoder and decoder cycles of generated uops.

+### Simulating Pre-Decoder

+In Nehalem pipeline, fetched instructions are first delivered to a pre-decoder, in which instruction boundaries are drawn.
+On x86 platform, this is not a trivial task, since x86 instructions are variably sized, with a maximum length of 15 bytes.
+To complicate things even more, instruction prefixes can be applied to add extra features or to change the semantics such as operand size. zSim does not model decoding latency of prefixed instructions.
+Prefixes themselves, however, are still modeled, such that a prefixed instruction may lower the decoding bandwidth by occpying more storage.